-In 1785, mention is made of a Mr. John Hill, ‘ a great glass manufacturer of Stourbridge who had gone to Waterford, and taken with him the best set of workmen he could get in the County of Worcester.
+In 1785, mention is made of a Mr. John Hill, “a great glass manufacturer of Stourbridge” who had gone to Waterford, and taken with him the best set of workmen he could get in the county of Worcester.

 This John Hill was a key figure in the whole enterprise.
 The Penroses were businessmen who knew nothing about the making of glass.
 So John Hill was brought in as a compounder, the only man who knew the secret of mixing the glass materials.
-It was also Hill’s decision to polish the glass after cutting, therefore removing the ‘frosted’ appearance, which was later to become one of Waterford’s key signatures.
+It was also Hill’s decision to polish the glass after cutting, therefore removing the ”frosted” appearance, which was later to become one of Waterford’s key signatures.

 John Hill did not stay long in Waterford.
 Three years after coming to Ireland he was falsely accused of some act by one of the Penrose family, and took the affair so much to heart that he left Waterford forever.
-Before he left he passed on his formula for glass compounding to the clerk Jonathan Gatchell in gratitude for his sympathy and understanding in the crisis.
+But before he left he passed on his formula for glass compounding to the clerk Jonathan Gatchell in gratitude for his sympathy and understanding in the crisis.
 So Jonathan left his clerk’s desk and became a compounder.
 Later he was to rise higher still.

 William Penrose died in 1796 and the family carried on until 1797, when the business was advertised for sale.
-Negotiations evidently went at a leisurely pace; it was not until 1799 that the new company took over.
-The partners were James Ramsey, Aimbrose Barcroft and Jonathan Gatchell, whose skill in compounding now earned him a partnership.
+Negotiations evidently went at a leisurely pace; for it was not until 1799 that the new company took over.
+The partners were James Ramsey, Ambrose Barcroft and Jonathan Gatchell, whose skill in compounding now earned him a partnership.

-But George had really taken over a struggling business.
+But George Gatchell had really taken over a struggling business.
 The industry had suffered another crippling blow in 1825 when an additional duty was placed on all glass made in Great Britain and Ireland.
 The Waterford factory struggled on for another quarter of a century but the writing was already on the wall.

-George Gatchell left Waterford in December 1851, and spent the rest of his life in England, where he died sometime between 1880 and 1890.
-So ended the first phase of the story of Waterford crystal.
+George Gatchell left Waterford in December 1851 and spent the rest of his life in England, where he died sometime between 1880 and 1890.
+So ended the first phase of the story of Waterford Crystal.

 In 1947, while Europe was still in ruins after the Second World War, a small factory was set up in Ballytruckle, a suburb of Waterford, one and one half miles from the site of the original Penrose glasshouse.

-The new factory progressed and, in 1950, Bacik, Fitzpatrick, McGrath, Griffin and a number of other prominent businessmen injected further necessary capital, Joseph McGrath became Chairman and Joseph Griffin became Managing Director of the reorganised company.
+The new factory progressed and, in 1950, Bacik, Fitzpatrick, McGrath, Griffin and a number of other prominent businessmen injected further necessary capital.
+Joseph McGrath became Chairman and Joseph Griffin became Managing Director of the reorganised company.

-A move to a larger site in Johnstown, nearer to the city centre was made necessary due to increased growth.
+A move to a larger site in Johnstown, nearer to the city centre was necessary due to increased growth.
 Newer and better furnaces were built in 1951 and Waterford Crystal began its amazing second phase, which, ultimately, was to take the company to the summit of the world's crystal industry.

-Demand began to exceed supply.
+During the 1960's and 1970's demand for Waterford Crystal expanded dramatically, and that demand soon began to exceed supply.
 Consequently, the glass works grew in size and stature to become the best-known name in hand crafted crystal.
 The brand was by now firmly established.

 After the oil crisis of the winter of 1973 – ’74, Waterford planned another factory, this time for lighting ware, for which the demand was so great that it was impinging on the normal production.
 The demand for Waterford Crystal remained huge and Waterford Glass Ltd. became a public company in 1966.